5stars217/5stars217.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: just trying to share what i learn.
+subtitle: sharing a little of what i learn.
 ---

 My name is Adrian.
-I have the following qualities:
+At some point, some more detail may exist here but it is not a priority.

 -
 -

-What else do you need?